Hbs2000/Gpaper/docs/papers/finance_saliency/wp2024_lowfreqfactor.md

 # Low-Frequency Risk Factors and Their Fundamental Drivers

-Sicong Li, London Business School, Working paper.
+Sicong Li, London Business School, Working paper, 2024.

 Motivation: *Many variables that drive the variation of risk premia in theoretical asset-pricing models and those conventionally used for empirical return prediction are persistent*